DeepRegNet/DeepReg/demos/paired_mrus_brain/README.md

 in test accuracy so please train with the full dataset and for a greater number of epochs for improved results.

-### Launch prediction
+### Predict

-Please execute the following command to launch the prediction with pre-trained model.
+Please execute the following command to run the prediction with pre-trained model.
 The prediction logs and visualization results will be saved under `demos/paired_mrus_brain/logs_predict`.
 Check the [CLI documentation](../docs/cli.html) for more details about prediction output.